-The research and development programme could help realise the additional 10 million tonnes of biomass from agriculture and forestry for the bioenergy and biorefinery sector within a reasonable time frame.
-Such a programme could, of course, not stand alone but would need the support of pilot and demonstration facilities for results to be tested at industrial level where different models of organisation can also be tested.
+The research and development activities could help realise the additional 10 million tonnes of biomass from agriculture and forestry for the bioenergy and biorefinery sector within a reasonable time frame.
+Such a activities could, of course, not stand alone but would need the support of pilot and demonstration facilities for the results to be tested at industrial level where different models of organisation can also be tested.

-A number of the crops/biomasses that form the basis for the 10 million additional tonnes are not traditional sales crops and new market-oriented forms of cooperation therefore need to be in place that ensure supply inputs and outputs for both producer (agriculture) and buyer (biorefinery sector).
-This is believed best achieved via long-term contractual relations.
+A number of the crops/biomasses that form the basis for the 10 million additional tonnes are not traditional sales crops and new market-oriented forms of cooperation therefore need to be in place.
+This is believed to be best achieved via long-term contractual relations